trallard/TLJH-azure-button/README.md

 ## Issues and contributing

 Contributions are welcome.
-Also if you encounter any issues please go ahead and create an issue in this repo.
+Also, if you encounter any issues, please go ahead and create an issue in this repo.

 The detailed contribution guidelines can be found 👉🏼 [here](./CONTRIBUTING.md)